What Are Nameservers & What Does a Name Server Do?

 Reasons for Two Nameservers

-Therefore, having two nameservers serves as a website backup.
+Therefore, having two nameservers serves as a backup for your website.

 Difference Between DNS and Nameserver